 For goods imported from RoW excluding EU into NI and declared with Additional Information code 'NIIMP', the declaration will be validated against both the UK Integrated Online Tariff and the Northern Ireland Online Tariff.
 In a limited number of cases the preference code requirements will not match in both tariffs.
-In such cases refer to GOV.UK (EUPRF guidance) and GOV.UK (Appendix 4B) for further completion instructions.
+In such cases refer to EUPRF guidance and the Additional Information (AI) Statement Codes on GOV.UK for further completion instructions.